Last Updated on

 Hibiscus plant species

 The Stardust Hibiscus – Large pink blooms that have a small red eye, exotic darker venation, and pale pink stamens with yellow anthers.
-Upright and show flower, rounded form with green, purple-tinted foliage that provides an attractive backdrop to the showy blooms.
-A great addition to sunny beds and borders in most garden landscapes.
+Upright and showy flower, with a rounded form green, purple-tinged foliage that provides an attractive backdrop to the showy blooms.
+A great plant to use in sunny beds and around borders in most garden landscapes.